 On the other hand, you may be trying to minimize the amount of money you’re spending in school altogether.
 In that case, you might want to set a goal of graduating early.
 This may mean taking more credit hours each term than usual and enrolling in fewer unnecessary classes.

 However, when making changes to your schedule, you’ll want to consider the consequences.
 For example, some student organizations like Greek life require students to be full-time students in order to apply.
 At the same time, you might want to consider if graduating early means dropping a minor or double-major that would have been valuable down the line.
 As a reminder, shifting to part time could mean that it takes you longer to complete your degree which could end up costing you more in the long-term.
 Make sure to connect with your financial aid office so they can help you plot our various scenarios.

 6. Take some time off

 If you’re in a really tight spot and don’t think you’ll be able to afford any more payments, you might want to think about taking a break from classes for a quarter or semester.
 You won’t have to pay any tuition for that term, and you can work and save up money instead.
 Just be aware that the lack of structure might be a bit of a shock at first.
-For that reason, it’s important to set financial goals ahead of time.
+Additionally, make sure you have a plan for how to successfully re-enroll.
+Of the students who stop out of college for various reasons, less than 40% return after one term.
+For that reason, it’s important to set financial goals and a solid plan with support systems ahead of time.